lebogang-omnicor/lebogang-omnicor/README.md

-## Hi, I'm Lebogang Ratsoana
+## Why, hello there.

+My name is Lebogang Ratsoana.
 I am an experienced full stack Software Engineer @ Omnicor.
 I have a passion for designing and developing bespoke software solutions that create a positive impact wherever used.

 ```Javascript